m417z/KNSoft.SlimDetours/Docs/TechWiki/Avoid Occupying System Reserved Region When Allocating Trampoline/README.md

 ## Windows reserved region for system DLLs

+Hooking libraries usually preferred to find available memory space near the hook target function when allocating trampoline, so it's very likely to occupy the area used by the system DLL, causing the system DLL that should be loaded to that location to be loaded to another place and perform additional relocation operations.

-Windows introduced ASLR since NT6, a region has been reserved for system DLLs, so that the same system DLL can be mapped at the same location in the reserved region inside different processes, the relocation information can be reused after being loaded once to avoid the relocation operation again on subsequent loading.
+Windows introduced ASLR since NT6, a region has been reserved for system DLLs explicitly, so that the same system DLL can be mapped at the same location in the reserved region inside different processes, the relocation information can be reused after being loaded once to avoid the relocation operation again on subsequent loading.

-This mechanism is introduced in detail in the "Image randomization" section of Chapter 5 "Memory management" in "Windows Internals 7th Part 1", here will not go into details, but the exact reserved region that I have obtained by referring to the book and analyzing is given:
+This mechanism is introduced in detail in the "Image randomization" section of Chapter 5 "Memory management" in "Windows Internals 7th Part 1", here will not go into details, the exact reserved region that I have obtained by referring to the book and analyzing `ntoskrnl.exe!MiInitializeRelocations` is:
 32-bit process：[0x50000000 ...
-0x78000000], a total of 640MB
+0x78000000), a total of 640MB
 64-bit process：[0x00007FF7FFFF0000 ...
-0x00007FFFFFFF0000], a total of 32GB
+0x00007FFFFFFF0000), a total of 32GB

-Hooking libraries usually preferred to find available memory space near the hook target function when allocating trampoline, so it's very prone to occupy this reserved region when hooking system APIs, causing the system DLL that should be loaded to that location to be loaded to another place and perform additional relocation operations.
+Even without ASLR, consider keeping a certain size area from the top.

 ## Other hooking libraries' practices

-[Detours](https://github.com/microsoft/Detours) as Microsoft's official hooking library, has taken into account that the system reserved region cannot be used for trampolines, but it hardcodes the [0x70000000 ...
-0x80000000] address range to circumvent which is for NT5 only:
+[Detours](https://github.com/microsoft/Detours) as Microsoft's official hooking library, has taken into account that the system reserved region cannot be used for trampolines, it hardcodes the [0x70000000 ...
+0x80000000] address range to circumvent:
 ```C
 //////////////////////////////////////////////////////////////////////////////
 //